 Individual characteristics of the bug’s bite and the person who is bitten also influence the resulting sore.

-While fairly rare, some people have or develop severe reactions and symptoms from bed bug bites.
+While fairly rare, some people develop severe reactions and symptoms from bed bug bites.
 Serious symptoms that require medical attention include:

 Living with bed bugs can cause additional health complications:

-- Increased likelihood of infection: Due to the skin’s surface being compromised.
+- Increased likelihood of infection: Infection is more likely when there is damage to the skin’s surface.

-- Sleep deprivation: The idea of being fed on can be extremely stressful.
-Given that the bugs only feed at night, some people will avoid sleep or will only get fitful or restless sleep.
+- Sleep deprivation: Anxiety about bedbugs actively feeding during the night can be stressful.
+Some people may avoid sleep or will only get fitful or restless sleep.

-- Decreased wellbeing: A continual lack of sleep has been linked to feelings of depression, anxiety, general fatigue, and lowered immune function.
-The misconceptions surrounding bed bugs, especially the mistaken association with lack of cleanliness, can add to feelings of depression and low self-esteem.
+- Decreased well-being: Repeated poor sleep may be linked to depression, anxiety, general fatigue, and lowered immune function.
+Misconceptions about bed bugs, especially the mistaken association with a lack of cleanliness, can worsen these problems.

-There are relatively few treatments options when it comes to uncomplicated bed bug bites.
+There are relatively few treatment options when it comes to uncomplicated bed bug bites.

-The first recommended line of treatment involves cleaning the wound, ideally with soap and water.
+The first line of treatment involves cleaning the wound, ideally with soap and water.

-For itchy bites, the following may relieve minor symptoms:
+The following treatments may relieve minor bite symptoms:

 - anti-itch creams

 A dramatic immune response may be a sign of an allergic reaction.
-If this is the case, one of the following may need to be administered:
+If this is the case, a person may need the following treatments: